 - What if I want to live with someone who is currently living abroad?

 - Do I sign up for housing if I am studying abroad in the fall?

 - Do I still make a housing deposit if I am going abroad in the fall?

-- What if I am studying abroad in the spring – am I responsible for housing for the year?
+- What if I am studying abroad in the spring – would I responsible for the housing contract for the full year?

 - I am currently a commuter/living off campus (not University housing) can I come back into housing?

 - My roommate and I do not want to live together next year but we both want to keep the room and bring in a roommate, who has priority over the room?

 - What happens if I do not select a room during the housing selection process or I miss my selection timeslot?